-At its core, automation is about solving a problem by reliably offloading manual work done by a human to a machine.
-The goal is to reduce time-consuming repetitive, routine work,, and to maximize the repeatability and predictability of results.
+What is project automation?
+At its core, automation is about solving a problem and reducing error by reliably offloading manual work done by a human to a machine.
+The goal is to reduce time-consuming, repetitive, and routine work, and to maximize the repeatability and predictability of results.

 Smart project managers allow their automated tools to do the menial work of assigning job tickets or sending status updates, so that they can focus on more valuable tasks.
 Such is the case with the San Francisco Chronicle.